-This course is designed to provide the student with an understanding of the nature of psychology as well as the personal skills necessary to deal effectively with everyday situations that require rational thought, effective communication, decision-making and action.
-The nature of the human condition is studied by identifying and discussing the particular things that influence us to think, feel and act the way we do.
-Specific skills are learned which provide an individual with strategies for dealing with everyday situations in a positive and productive manner.
+This course is designed to provide the student with an understanding of the nature of psychology as well as the personal skills necessary to deal effectively with everyday situations that require rational thought, effective communication, decision-making, and action.
+The nature of the human condition is studied by identifying and discussing the particular things that influence us to think, fee,I and act the way we do.
+Specific skills are learned which provide an individual with strategies for dealing with everyday situations positively and productively.